- Image courtesy the Cornell Creative Arts Center

 As summer gets underway, the search is on for activities that balance safe social distancing with a fun, creative atmosphere.
 That’s why the Cornell Creative Arts Center (CCAC) in Midtown Kingston has a full summer schedule of live-streamed arts classes that you can attend from the comfort of your own home.

 Developed by the Arc Mid-Hudson to provide inclusive arts programming to the Kingston community, the CCAC’s mission is to knock down barriers to arts participation, from financial affordability to developmental or physical disabilities.
-The organization just finished construction on its 12,000-square-foot location on Cornell Street, complete with a ceramics studio, gallery space, art classroom and studio, and dance and movement studio.
+The organization just finished construction on its 12,000-square-foot location at 129 Cornell Street, complete with a ceramics studio, gallery space, art classroom and studio, and dance and movement studio.

 - The ceramics studio at the Cornell Creative Arts Center